 Cloud xP&A is a platform-centric enterprise planning strategy to extend financial planning and analysis (FP&A) with multidiscipline planning capabilities that are packaged, marketed and sold as an integrated operational planning solution. xP&A solutions must include a cohesive, composable, data-harmonized vendor platform that can accommodate emerging technologies, horizontal functional and vertical-specific solutions for their target market(s)

-Gartner defines financial close and consolidation solutions (FCCS) as applications that enable CFOs and their teams to manage the organization’s group close, consolidation and reporting processes.
-The FCCS market equips organizations to (1) manage and drive financial control across their close cycles through configurable workflows and dashboards that support collaboration and provide a centralized auditable view; (2) execute financial consolidation across multiple legal entities (LEs) and geographies; (3) meet accounting standards for currency translation, intercompany elimination and top-side adjustments; and (4) generate reporting that adheres to generally accepted accounting principles (GAAP), International Financial Reporting Standards (IFRS) and regional compliance.
+Gartner defines financial close and consolidation solutions (FCCS) as tools that help CFOs manage group close, consolidation, and reporting.
+FCCS enables organizations to (1) manage financial close with collaborative, auditable workflows and dashboards, (2) consolidate financials across multiple legal entities and geographies, (3) comply with accounting standards for currency translation, intercompany elimination, and adjustments, and (4) generate reports meeting generally accepted accounting principles (GAAP), International Financial Reporting Standards (IFRS), and regional requirements.

 Financial corporate performance management (FCPM) solutions support the office of finance's accounting processes toward the financial close, as well as targeting improvements in management reporting and analysis and external financial reporting and disclosure.
 FCPM also includes components of EFCA capabilities and financial consolidation capabilities.
 These applications ultimately help CFOs and other business leaders to gain a clear picture of their financial and organizational performance by ensuring the accuracy of the consolidation for operational and financial information that forms the basis for business decisions.
 This market covers solutions available as on-premise only options.